 The decision of the Board of Examiners decision regarding the evaluation of study attainment or accreditation cannot be appealed (Act 932/2014, § 60).

 3 Signing the decisions and the right to view the documents

 During the rectification process, the associated documents are filed by the Chairman of the Board of Examiners.
 Minutes are recorded for the meeting and are signed by the Chairman and the Members of the Board of Examiners.
-The Board of Examiners submits the minutes of the decision along with the other related documents to the Director of Study Affairs.
-He or she notifies the student, the Lecturer or the person, who made the accreditation decision, the Head of the Department, the Head of the Degree Programme and the Head of Study Affairs of the campus in question.
-The documents are archived according to the archiving directives.
+After the completion of the process, the Board of Examiners submits the minutes and other related documents to the registry office of OAMK.
+The decision of the Board of Examiners is submitted to the student, the teacher or person who made the accreditation decision and the head of the degree programme, as well as to their supervisors if they participated in the handling.
+The documents will be archived.

-These Regulations of the Board of Examiners replace the Regulations approved by the Board of the University of Applied Sciences (17 September 2003, § 75).
-The updated regulations shall come into force on 10 February 2015.
+These regulations of the Board of Examiners replace the regulations approved by the Board of the University of Applied Sciences on 9 February 2015 (section 13).
+The updated regulations will take effect immediately.